French Open 2024: How to watch the Roland Garros Grand Slam, streaming schedule and more

 The clay court tennis tournament begins in earnest this Sunday.

 The 2024 French Open at Roland Garros is in full swing.
-The French Open action continues on the clay court today with Novak Djokovic playing his first match against Pierre-Hugues Herbert.
-Yesterday, Rafael Nadal, record holder for most French Open titles (14) and overall beloved tennis legend failed to make a comeback from injury to advance in the Open.
-Between Rafa's loss and Djokovic struggling to take home any trophies, plus Jannik Sinner and Carlos Alcaraz still recovering from injuries, the men's field is definitely unsettled for this Grand Slam.
+The French Open action continues on the clay court today with Novak Djokovic winning his Second Round match against Roberto Carballés Baena.
+In the First Round, Rafael Nadal, record holder for most French Open titles (14) and overall beloved tennis legend failed to make a comeback from injury to advance in the Open.
+Between Rafa's loss and Djokovic struggling to take home the trophies this year, plus Jannik Sinner and Carlos Alcaraz still recovering from injuries, the men's field is definitely unsettled for this Grand Slam.

 On the women’s side, Iga Swiatek remains the defending champ of the French Open two years running.
 The Polish player is fresh off her Italian Open win against Aryna Sabalenka, who will also be on the clay court at Roland Garros this week.
 Coco Gauff, Jessica Pegula and Elena Rybakina will join them.